reneschu-learning/github-actions-exercises/README.md

 - [Exercise 10: Simple Workflow with Azure Deployment (Service Principal)](./exercises/10-azure-deployment-sp/README.md) ([Solution](./solutions/10-azure-deployment-sp/))
   In this exercise, you will create a simple workflow for deploying some resources to Azure using a service principal for authentication.
 You will learn how to create a service principal, configure it in your workflow, and deploy a few resources (resource group, storage account, storage container) to Azure.
 This exercise also introduces the `azure/login` action to authenticate with Azure.
 - [Exercise 11: Simple Workflow with Azure Deployment (OIDC)](./exercises/11-azure-deployment-oidc/README.md) ([Solution](./solutions/11-azure-deployment-oidc/))
-  This exercise builds on the previous one by using OIDC authentication to deploy the application to Azure.
-You will learn how to configure your Azure App Service to trust GitHub Actions and use the `azure/login` action with OIDC authentication.
-This exercise also introduces the `azure/webapps-deploy` action to deploy the application to Azure App Service.
+  This exercise builds on the previous one by using OIDC authentication to deploy the resources to Azure.
+You will learn how to configure federated credentials in Azure and use the `azure/login` action with OIDC authentication, which removes the need to store any secrets in your repository.

 ## Advanced Exercises
 - [Exercise 12: Reusable Workflows](./exercises/12-reusable-workflows/README.md) ([Solution](./solutions/12-reusable-workflows/))